n1tranquilla/secret-unspoken-blog/src/pages/my-story-with-sexual-addiction-p1.md

 * The issues were emotional in nature, and I needed to work on emotional and mental health to see success
 * I needed to be part of a community of men built on this issue

 Aside from the first, two of my other friends attended, either before me, or after.
-That year following, 5 of us worked through the material we had been given, meeting weekly.
+That year following, 5 of us worked through the material we had been given, meeting weekly, working on community, the addiction directly, and emotional and mental health.
+I'm excited to elaborate on this later.

 ***

 One of the cores to the success has been community around this issue.
-Part of what I would love to see come of sharing, is the building of a larger community of of small groups around this issue.
-Statistically, most men find themselves stuck in this issue.
+Part of what I would love to see come of sharing, is the building of a larger community of small groups around this issue.
+Statistically, most men find themselves stuck in this issue, but it is powerful enough to keep us isolated from each other.
 At a later time, I will share my vision with you guys of what I hope to see.

 Stay tuned for Part 2, where I’ll elaborate on the recovery aspect of this problem.